 Chinatown

 Vancouver’s Chinatown is the largest Chinatown in Canada!
-Take a nice stroll through Dr. Sun Yat-Sen Chinese Garden, which has beautiful pagodas of Chinese architecture, winding walkways, tons of greenery and a water lily-covered pond.
-The calming of the garden is surrounded by the bustling Vancouver city whose high rises can be viewed beyond this tranquil oasis.
-Afterwards, enjoy Asian cuisine at one of the many restaurants in this area.
+Take a nice stroll through Dr. Sun Yat-Sen Chinese Garden.
+We saw beautiful pagodas of Chinese architecture, winding walkways, tons of greenery and a water lily-covered pond.
+The calming of the garden is surrounded by the bustling Vancouver city whose high rises can be seen beyond this tranquil oasis.
+Afterwards, we enjoyed Asian cuisine at one of the many restaurants in this area.

 Day 2: North Vancouver – Capilano Suspension Bridge Park and Grouse Mountain